-This month our blog theme is Fearlessly Pricing for Value – the F in the P.R.O.F.I+T Roadmap.
-Let’s tackle pricing strategy and a couple of the quickest ways to stop leaving money on the table.
+Fearlessly Pricing for Value is the F in the P.R.O.F.I+T Roadmap.
+Let’s tackle a couple of the quickest ways to stop leaving money on the table.

 Is Discounting a Good Pricing Strategy?

-First ask yourself, why do you discount?
+First, ask yourself, why do you discount?
 Sometimes it’s because a customer asks you outright to match a competitor’s price.
-Sometimes it’s because your guessing at what it will take to win a sealed bid.
+Sometimes it’s because you’re guessing at what it will take to win a sealed bid.
 Often it’s because your sales reps think they can close the deal faster by throwing a little something in the customer’s direction.

 And it’s costing you a bundle.
 For most companies, every 1% discount has somewhere between a 16%-38% impact on their bottom line.
 Every 1% that leaks out of your business is what’s making the difference between having a great year on the top line and nothing to show for it on the bottom line.
 Yet when I’m speaking to CEOs across the country, they routinely confess that their “normal” discounts are 5%… 10%… 15%… 20%….25%… or more.
 Ouch!